Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 Shock-wave-related phenomena of MHD raise broad interests among the physical and the numerical communities.
 The evolution of compressible MHD involves interactions of waves with multiple speeds: the fast and slow magnetosonic waves, the Alfv\'{e}n wave and the entropy wave.
 Mathematically, an \underline{open} question is to give a rigorous proof of shock formation allowing the residence of all above multi-speed waves.

-In this paper, we provide a \underline{confirmative} answer to the above question for the 3D ideal compressible MHD.
-We give a constructive proof including detailed analysis of the solutions' behaviours up to the first (shock) singularity.
+In this paper, under planar symmetry we provide a \underline{confirmative} answer to the above question for the 3D ideal compressible MHD.
+We give a constructive proof including detailed analysis of the solutions' behaviours up to the (shock) singularity.
+The proof relies on a combination of a carefully designed algebraic approach and a geometric approach.
 And the shock forms due to the compression of characteristics.
 Furthermore, based on shock formation, we prove that the Cauchy problems of the 3D ideal compressible MHD equations are ill-posed in $H^2(\mathbb{R}^3)$.
-We show that the underlying mechanism of this ill-posedness is the instantaneous shock formation.
-To the best of our knowledge, this is also the \underline{first} nonlinear result of low regularity ill-posedness for the 3D ideal compressible MHD.
-In the absence of the magnetic field, we also provide a desired ill-posedness result for the 3D compressible Euler equations.
+We show that the underlying mechanism of this ill-posedness is the shock formation.
+Our ill-posedness result for the 3D ideal compressible MHD allows nonlinear interactions of multiple-speed waves.
+In the absence of the magnetic field, we also provide the desired ill-posedness result for the 3D compressible Euler equations.